silentwhaleluo/Database-Notes/SQL.md

 	- Stored in TempDB
 	- Supports all CONSTRAINTS except FK
 	- DDL and DML is allowed (CREATE, ALTER, DROP, SELECT INTO, **create INDEX**)
+	- We can create index on Temp table

 	```sql
 	ALTER TABLE #Patient